-Chena Hot Springs, Nome (Pilgrim Hot Springs), Granite Mountain, and Tenakee Springs
+Updated Alaska Heat Flow Map, Nome (Pilgrim Hot Springs), Chena Hot Springs, Granite Mountain, Tenakee Springs

-ACEP is also working on refining the heat flow map of the State of Alaska, in partnership with the Department of Natural Resources and Southern Methodist Universities’ Geothermal Laboratory.
+Recently, ACEP assisted on a project to refine the heat flow map of the State of Alaska, in partnership with the Department of Natural Resources and Southern Methodist Universities’ Geothermal Laboratory.
 This is the first step in identifying possible blind geothermal systems, and determining whether Alaska could develop any enhanced, or man-made geothermal projects in areas of elevated heat flow.
-Existing data is sparse, and ACEP is working to identify deeper holes throughout the state to obtain temperature measurements and improve the resolution of the geothermal gradient map.
+Existing data is sparse, and ACEP is collaborating to identify deeper holes throughout the state to obtain temperature measurements and improve the resolution of the geothermal gradient map.
 Final Report and revised map: Updated Heat Flow of Alaska New Insights into the Thermal Regime.